YumengNUS/NPC-Dialogue-System/README.md

 -  **Offline memory optimization and summarization**
 -  Cold-start handling for first-time interactions
 -  LangGraph
--  Gemini integration (While the code that can call chatgpt is also retained)
+-  Gemini-1.5-pro integration (While the code that can call chatgpt is also retained)

 ---